-- The legal and emotional uncertainty of immigrants in today's political climate leaves them unsure of who they can trust - Undocumented immigrants are not eligible for federal or state financial aid - Some states prohibit undocumented students from attending public colleges or universities
+- The legal and emotional uncertainty of immigrants in today's political climate leaves them unsure of who they can trust. - Undocumented immigrants are not eligible for federal aid. - Some states prohibit undocumented students from attending public colleges or universities.

-Undocumented Student Counseling Resources
+Undocumented Student Resources